robfatland/nexus/data/api.md

 ### Intermezzo rebuild notes

+I have walked away from this project for a few months... and quite possibly deleted the key resources: The test code running in a Jupyter notebook fails its API calls.
+So this is an opportunity to rebuild.
+Here are the notes in phases.

 - Can't see a VM with a familiar ip address... so I start a new one `rob-ocean-api-dev-vm` with `D/geosmart-workstation_key.pem`.
     - I may need to relocate the key as I get VSCode ready to run VSCode Server from a new VM
     - I recollected that the VM should autostop at 6PM, use a `key.pem` file that already exists, and be port-open to `ssh` and maybe `https`